CemAir

-CemAir (Pty) is an airline from South Africa servicing tourist destinations and business towns, as well as leasing aircraft to other airlines across Africa.
-The airline's head office and engineering and maintenance facility are located in Hangar 6 OR Tambo International Airport in Johannesburg.
+CemAir is a South African airline headquartered in Johannesburg.
+Founded in 2005, the airline operates scheduled domestic flights across South Africa as well as regional services within Africa.

+CemAir’s network includes key business and leisure destinations, and the airline is known for serving several smaller or underserved airports.
+As of September 2026, CemAir flies to 15 destinations, including 11 in South Africa, 2 in Botswana, and 2 in Zimbabwe.

+In addition to its scheduled operations, CemAir provides aircraft leasing, charter services, and ACMI (Aircraft, Crew, Maintenance, and Insurance) solutions to other carriers.

+The airline operates a fleet of over 35 aircraft that includes Bombardier CRJ, Beechcraft 1900, and De Havilland Dash 8 models, offering full-service amenities such as checked baggage and onboard catering.
+Over the years, CemAir has expanded its route network and service offering, positioning itself as a growing independent carrier in the Southern African and kenya aviation market.

 History

 The company was formed in 2005 with the purpose of operating turboprop commuter aircraft, with the initial fleet consisting of 1 Cessna Grand Caravan aircraft and 3 Beechcraft 1900C aircraft.

-In January 2018, the South African Civil Aviation Authority withdrew the Certificate of Airworthiness for 12 of the airline's aircraft due to allegedly unqualified personnel certifying the aircraft as airworthy.
+In January 2018, the South African Civil Aviation Authority (CAA) withdrew the Certificate of Airworthiness for 12 of CemAir's aircraft, due to allegedly unqualified personnel certifying the aircraft as airworthy.
 It was subsequently forced by the authorities to suspend operations in late 2018.

 The airline successfully launched a High Court challenge, and the grounding was overturned.
 The CAA then again grounded the Airline in January 2019 and CemAir challenged the decision before the Civil Aviation Appeal Committee.
 On 29 April 2019, the CAAC issued a judgement in favour of the airline, calling the CAA's actions "irrational, arbitrary, unreasonable and procedurally unfair" and "factually wrong."

 In January 2021, CemAir signed an interline agreement with Ethiopian Airlines.

+CemAir now has interline agreements with Emirates, British Airways, Qatar Airways, Turkish Airlines, Air France, KLM, Egypt Air, Proflight, LAM, Kenya Airways and Air Europa.

+CemAir has a codeshare agreement with South African Airways.

+Operations

+CemAir's hub in Johannesburg features a 1,800 sqm hangar, offices, and a 2,000 sqm private apron, for managing flight operations, maintenance (performed in-house), and administration.

 Destinations

 Charter operations

-Based at OR Tambo International Airport, South Africa, a large portion of the fleet is deployed outside of South Africa.
-The main foreign deployments are to Mali in West Africa, Gaborone, Botswana, and Juba, South Sudan.
+Based at OR Tambo International Airport, South Africa, a significant portion of the fleet is deployed outside the country, including in the Caribbean and West Africa.

 Scheduled destinations

-Cemair operates to the following destinations as per the FlyCemair website.
+Most (10) of CemAir's 15 destinations are in South Africa, with 4 of them located elsewhere in Southern Africa.
+As of September 2026, CemAir operates flights to the following destinations: